 Students may bring lunch and purchase milk.
 Students should not bring glass containers.
 Soft drinks, or excessive amounts of candy should be avoided as it promotes unhealthy choices.
-Only students in Grades 5-8 may bring food that requires microwave heating.
 Microwaves are limited and any mess made must be cleaned by the student.